jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         that compromising motor skills.</p>\n"
     - question: How often should I visit the Dentist?
       answer: "<p>Normally recommended once a year.
-Fortunately, the process of caries and tartar development is relatively slow if reasonable oral hygiene is practiced, so a check every 12 months will be adequate to prevent diseases, detect and treat incipient lesions and maintain healthy mouth, teeth and gums.
+Fortunately, the process of caries and tartar development is relatively slow if reasonable oral hygiene is practiced;
+        so a check every 12 months will be adequate to prevent diseases, detect and treat incipient lesions and maintain healthy mouth, teeth and gums.
 However, for some people with pre-existing pathologies, extensive oral rehabilitations,